lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 ### Using plugin directly from github

-You can smanifesty save your plugin in a public Github repository and pass the path to it in your manifest.
+You can simply save your plugin in a public Github repository and pass the path to it in your manifest.

 For example, for a plugin saved in `github.com/my-repo/my-plugin` you can do the following: